Security and User Experience

 Authentication is where a great deal of the user experience takes place.
 If your organization is already running Active Directory, using Active Directory is the simplest way to have your users access the system.

 For added security, you can enable a feature called user entropy.
-Citrix Secure Hub and some other apps often share common data like passwords, PINs, and certificates to ensure everything functions properly.
-This information is stored in a generic vault within Secure Hub.
+Citrix Secure Hub and some other apps often share common data like passwords, PINs, and certificates to make sure everything functions properly.
+This information is stored in a generic vault within the Secure Hub.
 If you enable user entropy through the Encrypt Secrets option, XenMobile creates a new vault called UserEntropy.
 XenMobile moves the information from the generic vault into the new vault.
 For Secure Hub or another app to access the data, users must enter a password or PIN.

 Enabling user entropy adds another layer of authentication in several places.
 As a result, users must enter a password or PIN each time an app requires access to shared data, including certificates, in the UserEntropy vault.

 Both MDX and MDM policies give a great deal of flexibility to organizations, but they can also restrict users.
-For instance, you might want to block access to cloud applications, such as Siri or iCloud, that have the potential to send sensitive data to various locations.
+For instance, you might want to block access to cloud applications, such as Siri or iCloud that have the potential to send sensitive data to various locations.
 You can set up a policy to block access to these services, but keep in mind that such a policy can have unintended consequences.
 The iOS keyboard mic is also reliant on cloud access and you might block access to that feature as well.

 Enterprise Mobility Management (EMM) segments into Mobile Device Management (MDM) and Mobile Application Management (MAM).
 While MDM enables organizations to secure and control mobile devices, MAM facilitates application delivery and management.
 With the increasing adoption of BYOD, you can typically implement a MAM solution to assist with application delivery, software licensing, configuration, and application life cycle management.

-With XenMobile, you can go a step further to secure these apps by configuring specific MAM policies and VPN settings to prevent data leak and other security threats.
+With XenMobile, you can go a step further to secure these apps by configuring specific MAM policies and VPN settings to prevent data leaks and other security threats.
 XenMobile provides organizations with the flexibility to deploy any of the following solutions:

 - MAM-only environment